Ashkenazi

 Etymology

-אשכנזי ashkenazi 'from Ashkenaz' where "Medieval rabbis dubbed Germany Ashkenaz, after a passage in Jeremiah (51:27), and decided that after the Flood, one of Noah's great-grandsons, named Ashkenaz, had settled in Germany" (Rosten).
+אשכנזי ashkenazi 'from Ashkenaz'; medieval rabbis called Germany Ashkenaz, based on a passage in Jeremiah (51:27), and thought that after the Flood, Noah's great-grandson, Ashkenaz, settled in Germany

 - Jews: Jews of diverse religious backgrounds and organizational involvements